mrgustaveh/rendere/README.md

 ### The Goal
-A high-performance 2D image rendering and compositing engine
+A high-performance 2D image rendering and compositing tool

 ### Painting
 - **Layer system** > with composition and blending